circleci/circleci-docs/jekyll/_cci2/deployment-examples.md

           command: sudo pip install awscli
       - run: # Deploy to S3 using the sync command
           name: Deploy to S3
-          command: aws s3 sync path/to/bucket s3://location/in/S3-to-deploy-to
+          command: aws s3 sync <path/to/bucket> <s3://location/in/S3-to-deploy-to>
 ```

 For a complete list of AWS CLI commands and options, see the [AWS CLI Command Reference](https://docs.aws.amazon.com/cli/latest/reference/).

 ### Deploy Docker Image to AWS ECR

 The AWS ECR orb enables you to log into AWS, build, and then push a Docker image to AWS Elastic Container Registry with minimal config.
-See the [orb registry page](https://circleci.com/orbs/registry/orb/circleci/aws-ecr) for a full list of parameters, built-in jobs and commands.
+See the [orb registry page](https://circleci.com/orbs/registry/orb/circleci/aws-ecr) for a full list of parameters, jobs, commands and options.

-Using the `build_and_push` job, as shown below requires the following env vars to be set: `AWS_ECR_ACCOUNT_URL`, `ACCESS_KEY_ID`, `SECRET_ACCESS_KEY`, `AWS_REGION`. {% include snippets/env-var-or-context.md %}
+Using the `build_and_push_image` job, as shown below requires the following env vars to be set: `AWS_ECR_ACCOUNT_URL`, `ACCESS_KEY_ID`, `SECRET_ACCESS_KEY`, `AWS_REGION`. {% include snippets/env-var-or-context.md %}

 ```
 version: 2.1